frankyeh/Practicum/metrics.md

 1. Download [FIB files from the SCA2 Diffusion Tensor Imaging study](https://github.com/frankyeh/DSI-Studio-Cloud/releases/download/ds001378/ds001378_fib.zip)
+2. Reconstruct data using QSDR
+3. Create a connectometry database

-2. Use region-based analysis to get metrics (nqa, fa) from patients and controls and compare.
+4. Use region-based analysis to get metrics (nqa, fa) from patients and controls and compare.

-3. Use tract-based analysis to get metrics (nqa, fa) from patients and controls and compare.
+5. Use tract-based analysis to get metrics (nqa, fa) from patients and controls and compare.

 3. Segment CST into segmentation to get metrics (nqa, fa) and compare them between patients and controls.